kassapo/quiz/README.md

 # Guessing game

 One out of a group of players is given a random term to present to the others.
-The others may attempt to guess the term within two minutes.
+The others may attempt to guess the term within one, or two minutes.
 Repeat.

   * The first screen asks the group to pick one of their members.